mathewgomas-alfred/mathewgomas.io/reference_manual/brushes/brush_engines/mypaint_engine.rst

 Stroke Threshold
 ^^^^^^^^^^^^^^^^
     This option defines how much pressure is needed to start the stroke.
 This affects stroke input only.
-Mypaint doesnot need any minimum pressure level to start drawing.
+The MyPaint brush engine does not need any minimum pressure level to start drawing.

-.. _custom:
+.. _mypaint_custom:

 Custom Input
 ------------